Wheat Prices in Pakistan – Gandum Rate October 2024

 Wheat Prices in Pakistan Today 2024

-Gandum Rate in Pakistan normally ranges between 3,400 and 4,000 rupees per 40-kilogram bag, reflecting the country’s overall market conditions.
+Gandum Rate in Pakistan normally ranges between 2,600 to 2,950 rupees per 40-kilogram bag, reflecting the country’s overall market conditions.
 These prices are used as a critical benchmark for agricultural commerce and food affordability in diverse regions.

 Wheat Prices in Sindh